Spring Garden Craft

 It’s spring!
-That means that spring is (hopefully) just around the corner.
+That means that summer is (hopefully) just around the corner.
 While it may still be a little too chilly to get outside to start planting a spring garden, you and your child can get creative making your own paper garden to get in the springtime mood!
 This paper plate garden was inspired by the one found here.
 A list of materials and brief step-by-step instructions can be found at the link.
-Below, I will break down the steps and provide ideas to adapt the craft to fit a range of skill levels!
+Below the steps are broken down by an Eyas Landing Occupational Therapist with ideas to adapt the craft to fit a range of skill levels, including children with autism, ADHD, down syndrome, and sensory processing disorders.

 Eyas Landing is a therapy clinic with a mission to provide evidence-based and family-centered therapy services for children, adolescents, and their families.
 The primary goal is to deliver relationship-based interventions within the most natural environments and to empower families to reach their full potential.
 To achieve this goal, our highly educated, compassionate staff dedicates time and expertise to create experiences that maximize therapeutic outcomes.
 The strength, determination, and perseverance of our clients are evident as they succeed in therapy, and ultimately in their daily lives.